 - Dawson Casting: The stories centering on Chou Lee (Bladedancer) are often illustrated with pictures of Zhang Ziyi.
 The character is fifteen, the actress at least twelve years older...

-- Ascended Fanboy / Direct Demographic: The interplay between the Canon writers and the fan base is a significant factor in the series' popularity and longevity.
+- Promoted Fanboy: The interplay between the Canon writers and the fan base is a significant factor in the series' popularity and longevity.

 - When most of the Canon writers dropped out and the series seemed on the verge of collapsing, the two remaining Canon writers recruited several new members from the fanbase, reviving the site.
 This included canonizing a number of existing fanfics, particularly those of Pejuta, Whisper, and Ribbon.